 This type is self-fertile and only needs about 800 chill hours, compared to up to 1,200 that are required for other half-high cultivars.

 ‘Rubel’ is another northern highbush.
-This one grows best in Zones 3-7 and produces up to 15 pounds of small, tart berries per seven-foot-tall bush.
+This one grows best in Zones 3 to 7 and produces up to 15 pounds of small, tart berries per seven-foot-tall bush.

 ‘Tophat’ is a lowbush cultivar that retains that wild blueberry flavor.
 It’s self-fertile and dwarf in size, so it doesn’t grow taller than about 19 inches – perfect if you want a container blueberry.

 Despite its diminutive size, you’ll get up to five pounds of tiny berries from this plant.
-It’s suited to Zones 3-7 and needs about 1,000 chill hours.
+It’s suited to Zones 3 to 7 and needs about 1,000 chill hours.